lokspel/DeathSwap/README.md

 hide:
   isolate-chat: true          # Keep chat between players in the same match
   isolate-deaths: true        # Keep death messages between players in the same match
-  isolate-achievements: true  # Keep advancement messages between players in the same match
+  isolate-achievements: true  # Keep advancement messages between players in the same match (Paper only)
   match-players-in-tab: false # Hide players in a match from the tab list of players outside that match (requires PacketEvents)

 sounds: